-With more than three million photos and multiple plugins, Unsplash is one of the most easily accessible and largest collections of stock photos available.
+With more than five million photos and multiple plugins, Unsplash is one of the most easily accessible and largest collections of stock photos available.

 It comes with native apps like an iOS app, an Android photo picker, Apple TV and desktop wallpaper apps, and even a Chrome extension that randomly selects a background image when you open your browser.
 Unsplash's API is also already natively integrated into popular tools like Figma, Notion, Trello, and Squarespace, letting you search and use high-quality stock photos without leaving your favorite platform.

 The site is also easy to use: type a keyword into the search bar at the top of the page, and browse the results to find the best images for your purposes.
 And if you don't know what you're looking for, there are category tabs along the top of the homepage for inspiration.

 Another feature that sets Unsplash apart from other free photo sites is its Collections section.
 Users of the site are able to create Collections—like "Christmas Traditions," "Autumn," and "Milkyway"—by curating photos they come across.
 If you want several similar photos of a specific theme, Unsplash may be your best option.

 Best free stock photos site for a variety of media types